Information for Prospective Students

 - MSc - Assoc Prof Sonia Berman - sonia at cs uct ac za (Conversion degree in Information Technology)

-- MSc and PhD - Dr Geoff Nitschke- geoff at cs uct ac za
+- MSc and PhD - Dr Brian DeRenzi - pgcoordinator at cs uct ac za

 Degrees OfferedThe postgraduate Computer Science degrees are as follows:

-- BSc(Hons): Is for applicants who hold an undergraduate degree in computer science
+- BSc(Hons): for applicants who hold an undergraduate degree in Computer Science.

-- MSc (conversion degree in Information Technology by Coursework and Dissertation): Is for applicants who hold an honours degree in a subject other than computer science
+- MSc (conversion degree in Information Technology by Coursework and Dissertation): for applicants who hold an Honours degree in a subject other than Computer Science.

-- MSc (by Dissertation): Is for applicants who already hold an honours degree (or equivalent) in computer science
+- MSc (by Dissertation): for applicants who hold an Honours degree (or equivalent) in Computer Science

-- Doctorate: Is for applicants who already hold an honours/masters degree
+- Doctorate: for applicants who already hold an Honours/Masters degree

 UCT has information on funding for postgraduate students.
 Please download the latest funding booklet (2013).
 UCT has internal funding for postgraduate students which is made available only if you have applied to the NRF first.
 Funding may also be available within research programmes for masters and doctoral studies: this should be discussed with prospective supervisors.